clarkfitzg/equitable-assign/README.md

 6. `allworkers` csv file where ouput will be printed
 7. `dirname` this will make a directory and the csv files of the directory will be the tasks that each individual worker needs to complete

-Viewtype:
+## Viewtype:

 This provides the user with the option of storing their output in either worker view or taskview.
 Worker view has the first entry of each line as which worker, from 1 to the value of `workers`, and is followed by the tasks that that worker needs to do.
 Task view has the first entry of each line as which task, from 1 to the value of `tasks`, and is followed by the workers that correspond to that task.
 Directory creates a directory with csv files for each worker that contain the tasks that the worker needs to complete.

-The simplest way is to use it from the command line.
+The simplest way is to use it is from the command line.
-Here we assign 10 tasks to 5 workers, with 2 workers per task, which means each worker will be assigned 4 tasks.
+Here we assign 11 tasks to 5 workers, with 3 workers per task, which means that some workers will have more tasks than others since there is not a perfectly equitable assignment.
 We use 2022 as the random seed, but it can be any integer.

 ### Task view: